dynamasoft/blockchain-developer-bootcamp-final-project/README.md

 4. 3 security measures have been implemented in this contract
    1. Using specific compiler pragma
    2. Using reentrancy guard
    3. Using modifier for validation
-   4. Using pausable contract
    more info can be found on the avoiding_common_atack.md

 5. 6 unit testing was done.
 The test is basically around creating a property, approve the applicant, get deposit and refund the deposit.